 Quitting smoking is astoundingly difficult: only about 3% stay quit at 6 months without help.
 Using nicotine replacement therapy increases that to 9%.
 The more effective but often-maligned drug Chantix (varenicline) increases it to up to 33% at six months, but after a year, smoking cessation rates even with varenicline may fall to only 11% over placebo.

 E-cigarettes are a new option for nicotine replacement.
 Available at convenience stores and other places where cigarettes are sold, they deliver a shot of nicotine vapor without smoke.
 Business interests have rushed in to promote e-cigarettes, which today are not regulated as drugs or medical devices by the government.
 Although their marketplace popularity suggests they work, scientific data on e-cigarettes' efficacy in smoking cessation, and their safety, have been lacking.

 In a proof-of-concept pilot study, Riccardo Polosa et al provided e-cigarettes to 40 Italian pack-a-day smokers.
-What you need to know here is these people had no interest in quitting smoking, by their self-description.
-Polosa’s team called them at home (probably catching many of them mid-drag) and offered them the chance to participate.
-That’s it.
+The subjects had no interest in quitting smoking, by their self-description.
+Polosa's team called them at home (probably catching many of them mid-drag) and offered them the chance to participate.
+That's it.

 Results, at week 24 (~six months):

 - 22.5% were abstinent from cigarettes, confirmed by exhaled carbon monoxide (and 6 of these 9 were still using the e-cigarette).

 - A total of 55% had reduced their daily cigarettes smoked by at least half.
 Most got down to 3-6 cigarettes a day.

 - Participants used 2-3 e-cigarette cartridges per day.